aws-samples/iam-identity-center-team/docs/deployment/index.md

 # Deployment

-Follow the steps below to deploy TEAM application into your AWS environment.
+Follow the steps below to deploy the TEAM application into your AWS environment.